doudoufish/pychat/README.md

 # pychat
-This is a Python chat server, with multiple chat rooms.
+* This is a Python chat server, with multiple chat rooms.
+* Partial was originally from https://github.com/dmmiller612/lecture-summarizer.git **

 # How to use:
 ```